A new construction of lens spaces: Introduction

 \section{Introduction}

+Constructing 3-dimensional lens spaces by surgery on knots was discussed in the paper of Fintushel and Stern \cite{FS}.
+Inspired by \cite{FS}, one may ask if there is another way to construct any dimensional lens spaces.
+To answer this question we introduce the hyper-characteristic function on an $n$-simplex to give new construction of a $(2n+1)$-dimensional lens space.
+This new definition of lens spaces helps to determine the explicit cobordism of many lens spaces.

-Cobordism was first introduced by Lev Pontryagin in his geometric works on manifolds, \cite{Pon}.
+Cobordism was first introduced by Lev Pontryagin in his seminal work on manifolds, \cite{Pon}.
 In early 1950's Ren\'{e} Thom \cite{Tho} showed that cobordism groups could be computed through homotopy theory using the Thom construction, and now we know the oriented, non-oriented and complex cobordism rings completely.
 On the other hand, even though there have been a lot of developments, the equivariant cobordism rings are not determined for any nontrivial groups.
 Part of the reason is that the Thom transversality theorem does not hold in equivariant category, and hence the equivariant cobordism can not be reduced to homotopy theory.

 In this article we study equivariant cobordism of lens spaces.
-In particular, Theorem~\ref{eqcob4} gives a sufficient condition for a $(2n+1)$-dimensional lens space $L(p;q_1,\ldots,q_n)$ to be $T^{n+1}$-equivariant boundary, where $T^{n+1}$ is the rank $n+1$ real torus group.
-In particular, Corollary~\ref{main corollary} shows that if any two integers of $p,q_1\ldots,q_n$ are relatively prime, then $L(p;q_1,\ldots,q_n)$ is a $T^{n+1}$-equivariant boundary, whose nonequivariant version for $n=1$ is well-known.
+In particular, Theorem~\ref{eqcob4} gives a sufficient condition for a $(2n+1)$-dimensional lens space $L(p;q_1,\ldots,q_n)$ to be a $T^{n+1}$-equivariant boundary, where $T^{n+1}$ is the rank $n+1$ real torus group.
+In particular, Corollary~\ref{main corollary} shows that if any two integers of $p,q_1\ldots,q_n$ are relatively prime and $q_1, \ldots, q_n$ satisfy the sufficient condition of Theorem \ref{eqcob4}, then $L(p;q_1,\ldots,q_n)$ is a $T^{n+1}$-equivariant boundary.
+Moreover, we can explicitely construct a $(2n+2)$-dimensional oriented $T^{n+1}$-manifold which bounds $L(p; q_1, \ldots, q_n)$.

-The main tool to get such results is the theory of quasitoric manifolds, which was introduced by Davis and Januskiewicz in \cite{DJ}.
+The main tool to get such results is the theory of quasitoric manifolds, which was introduced by Davis and Januskiewicz in the pioneering work \cite{DJ}.
 A quasitoric manifold is a closed $2n$-dimensional manifold $M$ with a locally standard $T^n$ action whose orbit space has the structure of an $n$-dimensional simple convex polytope $P$.
 Each codimension one face $F$ of $P$, called a {\em facet}, corresponds to codimension two submanifolds fixed by a circle subgroup $S^1_F$ of $T^n$, and such information is recorded as a {\em characteristic function}

 defined up to sign.
 Here $\mathcal F(P)$ denotes the set of facets of $P$.
 This characteristic function must satisfy the following {\em nonsingularity condition}.